thiesa/constitution/README.md

 ## Download

 Soon, you will be able to download this document in many formats.
-As of writing this, Markdown is the only format available.
+As of writing this, Markdown is the only format available on Github.
+However, you can find the living document on [Google Drive](https://docs.google.com/document/d/1HF59K3xwJ2LlVrYNL-TaZCzlCvvHM7bpdQToDbWWovQ/edit?usp=sharing).

 Available formats: [Markdown]